umbraco/The-Starter-Kit/README.md

 Don't use the website in this project, but instead ask to be a part of this Umbraco Cloud project: https://umbraco-starter-kit.s1.umbraco.io

+# Building the package

+The build script is: /build/build.ps1 run it in the powershell cli: `.\build\build.ps1`

+It will prompt you for the version number and pre-release.
+Example, enter `1.0.0` for the build number and if it's a pre-release enter `-beta-01` (be sure to enter the hyphen prefix).
+If it's not a pre-release just press enter to skip that step.

+The package output will be `/build/Releases/(VersionNumber)/Umbraco.SampleSite.zip`

+# Maintaining the package

+If changes are made to the package, the package manifest file will need to be updated:

+* Save the package in the back office - this will update the /App_Data/packages/created/createdPackages.config
+* Publish the package in the back office and press the download button to download the .zip file
+* Open the zip file and find the package.xml file, copy it's contents to the /build/packageManifest.xml file